tokenika/eosfactory/docs/sphinx/source/cases/02_wallet/case.md

 However, if you do, below there is a list of methods available in the `Wallet` class.

-Let's now create a new Python session:
+Create a new Python session:

 ```
 $ python3